jakey-wan-kenobi/how-to-node-jwt/README.md

 What's a JWT secret?
 It's any string, really.
 You must use the same string to encode and decote your JWTs.

-I recommend going into a terminal and generating a 256 byte string, like this (Node must be installed):
+I recommend going into a terminal and generating a 256 bit string, like this (Node must be installed):

 ```
 node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"